-The main occupation of the people is agriculture and service in cement factories.
+The two main occupations of the people are agriculture and service in cement factories.
 With high investment and low returns, farmers working in agriculture, horticulture, goatary poultry and other traditional work started moving to other livelihood opportunities.
-Looking at the problem Ambuja Cement Foundation introduced innovative aproaches to agriculture and package of practices to make farming a profitable business in the area.Our impact in Chhattisgarh
+Looking at the problem, Ambuja Cement Foundation introduced innovative aproaches to agriculture and package of practices to make farming a profitable business in the area.Our impact in Chhattisgarh

 Latest at ACF

 Farmers at the Rupnagar Farmer Producer Company in Ropar, Punjab are jumping for joy!
 They've just bagged ‘the best FPO in the state’ Award - a much lauded award by NABARD.

 3 New SEDI's Launched!

 ACF recently launched three new skill training centres in Gujarat and Uttarakhand - taking the total number of SEDI’s to 27.
 The newly launched centres are in Rajula (Gujarat), Roorkee (Uttarakhand) and Haridwar (Uttarakhand).